Paintings by Stephanie C Cosby

 Lives and works in Corvallis, Oregon, usa

-I like to think my first visual and spiritual language came from the iron dust that rode in on light beams and salty ocean air, coating my first home in Brasil.
+I like to think my first visual and spiritual language came from the iron dust that rode in on light beams and salty ocean air, coating my first home in Brasil across the bay from the Port of Tubarão.
 I saw, smelled, felt, and tasted its bright, rusty particles as I crawled around exploring.

-The iron from the “iron quadrangle” in Minas Gerais is mined, extracted from the land without permission.
-This specific type of iron ore is called Itabirite, red ochre formed alongside hematite, magnetite, and quartz.
-I imagine that my ancestors reached me through this energetically rich iron dust and provided an initiation into the dreamworld where I receive inspiration for paintings, and sometimes see the future, a world I can rely on for my own healing.
-The forms I paint come from this dream﹌portal﹌place and are also painted with ochres, a symbol of their origin story.
+This iron oxide was formed alongside hematite, magnetite, and quartz in the “iron quadrangle” of Minas Gerais, and is heavily mined, without consent from local indigenous communities.
+I imagine that my ancestors reached me through this energetically rich iron dust and provided an initiation into the dreamworld where I receive inspiration for paintings, a world I can rely on for my own healing.
+The human forms, and some of the futurist stories I paint, come from this subconscious dream﹌portal﹌place.
+The human forms are also painted with ochre pigments, a symbol of their origin story.

-It was during this survival moment of shifting my focus toward embodiment that the abstracted surreal forms came to me in a dream.
-I think of the forms as a language I can use to paint without the confines of hetero-normative and neuro-normative identity, gender, ethnicity, class, or historical context.
-I can’t truly objectively paint, as all of my personal experiences inextricably form the identities I bring with me, however, these are forms that liberate me, the painter, from all of those constraints while painting.
-This seems to be an important part of the self-healing that happens when painting.
-My painting practice is also a practice of internal composting and transforming grief, which is one part of my personal liberation work.
-These forms hold space for wound healing (physical/psychic/energetic).
+It was during this survival moment of shifting my focus toward embodiment that these human forms came to me in a dream.
+I think of the forms as a language I can use to paint outside the confines of heteronormative and neuronormative identity, gender, ethnicity, class, and historical context.
+I can’t literally paint objectively because all of my personal experiences form the identities I bring with me.
+However, these abstracted and surreal human forms liberate me, the painter, from all of those constraints; which is an important part of the self-healing that happens when painting.
+They hold space for physical, psychic, and energetic wound healing.